Ivanmatthew/ivans-paperback-extensions/README.md

 Join the [Discord](https://discord.gg/rmf6jQpMU9) for support and more sources (Netsky's discord)!

 Attention, this repository will be modified to only suit modified repos, though the transition may take some time.
-Currently only RealmScans in the MangaStream branch will be maintained, all the other source repo's are maintained by Netsky, these can be found [here](https://github.com/TheNetsky/extensions-generic-0.8)
+Currently only RizzComic in the MangaStream branch will be maintained, all the other source repo's are maintained by Netsky, these can be found [here](https://github.com/TheNetsky/extensions-generic-0.8)

 ## Current Repo